theMagicalKarp/pokemon-emerald-refined/README.md

     streamlining the gameplay experience and empowering players with essential information at their fingertips.
 - Allow running indoors
   - By removing movement restrictions indoors, players can navigate environments swiftly, ensuring that transitions between indoor and outdoor settings are seamless and maintain a brisk pace.
 - Increase Item Bag Size from 30 to 120
   - This increase not only allows players to carry more items but also reduces the frequency of having to manage and shuffle items between the bag and storage.
 Consequently, players can focus more on exploring and battling.
+- Adjust Damage Calculatation for Dark/Ghost Type Moves
+  - The calculation for Ghost-type moves now utilizes special stats rather than physical ones.
+Historically, Ghost Pokémon in earlier generations were designed around dealing special damage.
+This adjustment aims to enhance their effectiveness and overall enjoyment in battles.
+  - Conversely, Dark-type moves now factor in physical stats instead of special ones.
+Given that Dark-type Pokémon typically excel as physical attackers, this change aligns more closely with their inherent strengths.

 ## What Remains Unchanged